Agsu District: Historical monuments

-In ancient times, the ram was the symbol of abundance, victory and strength.
-It should be mentioned that the early information about stone ram figures comes from the foreign travellers who visited Azerbaijan in the XIII-XIX centuries.
+In ancient times, the ram was the symbol of abundance, victory, and strength.
+It should be mentioned that the early information about stone ram figures comes from the foreign travelers who visited Azerbaijan in the XIII-XIX centuries.
 These ram statues are related to the Middle Ages historical Azerbaijani governments Aghoyunlu and Garagoyunlu.

 Sheikh Dursun Mausoleum (XV century), "Xəzinə dağı" (Treasure Hill) tower, Sheikh Amir Ahmed Mausoleum (1722), Pir Bakhtiyar Mausoleum (XVIII century) are among the historical monuments of Agsu district.
 The red dome and white dome are located in Garagoyunlu village.
-The walls of the Red dome constructed in 1869–1870 in an octahedral prism shape were built of red-baked bricks.
-The white dome was built of white limestones in 1909.
+The walls of the Red Dome, constructed in 1869–1870 in an octahedral prism shape, were built of red-baked bricks.
+The white dome was built of white limestone in 1909.